-David Lloyd Clubs reveals the new fitness trends of 2018-

 Fitness fanatics have always loved the endorphin boost that the great outdoor brings.
 Moving on from marathons, boot camps and cycling challenges, outdoor events like Spartan and Colourun have been incredibly popular in 2017.
 Next year will see everyone looking for the next must-do event – from muddy obstacle races for you and your pet dog to midnight runs by torchlight, outdoor events are set to become more fun and unusual.

 David Lloyd Clubs has introduced Battlebox – outdoor boot camp style classes with different themed classes for everyone.
-Battlebox Warrior is great for those who love obstacle courses, or Battlebox Strong is perfect for those who love a CrossFit style workout.
+Battlebox Warrior is great for those who love obstacle courses, or Battlebox Strong is perfect for those who love an intense, HIIT-style workout.
 Plus, it's not just for adults - Battlebox Play is all about having fun as a family, and great for getting the whole family fitter.

 High intensity dance inspired sculpting workouts